Nubisa/JXPanel/from_kris_to_oguz.markdown

 - suspending

-suspendUser() suspends also plans (but only first level) suspendPlan() does not suspend users - should it?
+suspendUser() suspends also plans (but only first level) now it suspends all suspendPlan() does not suspend users - should it?
+YES

+todo:

+1. header - remove
+2. window - remove
+3. tabbing for log file
+4. dynamic control list servers side for form's inctance